AnyChart/docs.anychart.com/Basic_Charts/Pyramid_Chart.md

 ## Quick Start

-To create an Pyramid Chart, use the {api:anychart#pyramid}anychart.pyramid(){api} chart constructor.
+To create a Pyramid Chart, use the {api:anychart#pyramid}anychart.pyramid(){api} chart constructor.
 Another way to create a Pyramid Chart is to use the {api:anychart.charts.Pyramid}anychart.charts.Pyramid{api} class constructor.

 The following sample demonstrates how a basic Pyramid chart is created: